dthierno/genius/README.md

 # Genius Artificial Intelligence
-Genius AI stands at the forefront of innovation, providing users with access to a suite of AI tools designed to enhance productivity, creativity, and problem-solving capabilities.
+Genius  stands at the forefront of innovation, providing users with access to a suite of AI tools designed to enhance productivity, creativity, and problem-solving capabilities.
 Powered by Next.js 13, the platform delivers unparalleled performance, scalability, and security, ensuring that users can leverage AI capabilities with confidence.

 ## Overview